 Proprietary friction modifiers such as Micron Moly and Pentro effectively provides a slippery shield for engine parts to glide smoothly against each other.
 As such, pistons, bearings, and other parts are protected from friction brought about by metal-to-metal contact.

-Your powerstroke engine also won’t experience breakdowns with this synthetic engine oil, even when operating at high temperatures and extreme conditions.
+Your 6.7 powerstroke also won’t experience breakdowns with this synthetic engine oil, even when operating at high temperatures and extreme conditions.

-Engineered for maximum durability and longevity, the Schaeffer 700 SynShield Durability Advantage oil is definitely one of the best oils recommended for a Ford powerstroke engine.
+Designed for maximum durability and longevity, the Schaeffer 700 SynShield Durability Advantage oil is definitely one of the oils recommended for a Ford 6.7 powerstroke.

 How to Choose the Best Motor Oil for a Powerstroke Engine

 Still, you may still have a few questions in mind when it comes to choosing the right oil for diesel engines.
-To make things easier so you don’t have to dig through posts, here are some factors you should consider:
+To make things easier and better so you don’t have to look through website posts, here are some factors you should make sure to consider:

-Ensuring that the oil you’re going to buy is compatible for a powerstroke is the best thing you can do to keep it in tip-top shape and make sure it meets standards.
+Ensuring that the type of oil you’re going to buy is something compatible for a 6.7 powerstroke is the best thing you can do to keep it your engine in tip-top shape.

 - Anti-wear.
 Corrosion inhibitors, ZDDP, and lubricity improvers further help protect engines from wear and tear when using.
-Basically, it’s key to a long lasting engine.
+Basically, it’s key to a long lasting engine especially for a powerstroke.

-Viscosity basically refers to the oil’s resistance to low and high temperatures.
-For a powerstroke engine, normal-use trucks and vehicles should have an oil with 10w-30 viscosity rating.
+Viscosity refers to the oil’s resistance to low and high temperatures.
+For a 6.7 powerstroke engine, normal-use trucks and vehicles should have a right oil with 10w-30 rating.
 On the other hand, a heavy-use powerstroke is suggested to have an oil with 15w-40 rating.

-These recommendations are based on Ford’s requirements, but it’s important to check for possible variations in your user manual.
+These recommendations are based on Ford’s requirements, but make sure to check for possible variations in your user manual.

-Because of that, manufacturers have to add viscosity improvers to the base oil.
-These are the two oil viscosity grade specifications as provided by the Society of Automotive Engineers:
+Because of that, manufacturers have to add improvers to the base oil.
+These are the two oil grade specifications as provided by the Society of Automotive Engineers:

 - Multigrade Oils – It’s not really necessary to get a different grade of oil in the winter and a new one in the summer.
 Multigrade oils will give you that double action you need, as they are ideal for both low and high temperatures.These are the SAE 5w-40, 15w-40, and similar labels.
 As such you should choose wisely what viscosity grade you’re going to put in your diesel engine.

-To keep a powerstroke engine in its optimum working condition, you need the right motor oil that meets or exceeds the specific requirements set by the Ford Motor Company.
-Choosing the best oil for a powerstroke engine can be tricky, as it is quite finicky when it comes to oils.
+To make sure that a 6.7 powerstroke engine is in its optimum working condition, you need the right oil that meets or exceeds the specific requirements set by the Ford Motor Company.
+Choosing oil for 6.7 powerstroke can be tricky, as the engine is quite finicky when it comes to oils.

-We hope this buyer’s guide and list on our website help you make that right decision easier, now that you know the which are the best ones in the market.
+We hope this buyer’s guide and list on our website help you make that right decision easier, now that you know the which are the best ones in the market for the powerstroke.